CRSpradlin/budget-app/README.md

 ![deploy_project_back_to_safety.png](./docs/media/deploy_project_back_to_safety.png)

-Within this propmt, click the `Advanced` click on the bottom left.
+Within this prompt, click the `Advanced` click on the bottom left.

 ![deploy_project_continue_to_app.png](./docs/media/deploy_project_continue_to_app.png)